The best books on modern China's myths, religions, politics, & culture

 Book cover of Life and Death in Shanghai

-This is an amazing first-hand account of China's cultural revolution.
-Nien Cheng, a fluent English-speaker who worked for Shell in Shanghai under Mao, was placed under house arrest by Red Guards in 1966 and subsequently jailed.
+I read this book when it was originally published in 1988, and I can still recall how I was blown away by the amazing first-hand account of a brave woman who became a target of China's cultural revolution.
+Nien Cheng, a fluent English speaker who worked for Shell in Shanghai under Mao, was placed under house arrest by Red Guards in 1966 before she was sent to prison.
 Despite torture, she refused to confess to being a British spy or to be “re-educated”.
-When she was released from prison she was told that her daughter had committed suicide.
+When she was released, she was told that her daughter had committed suicide.
 In fact, Meiping had been beaten to death by Maoist revolutionaries.

 By Cheng Nien,